-The following activities and actions are not permitted in residence halls and may result in conduct action:
+The following activities and actions are prohibited in residence halls and may result in conduct action:

-- Smoking inside any residential space, this includes the use of electronic cigarettes - Open flame. - Draping or placing objects, including fabric, over lighting fixtures, smoke detectors, or fire sprinkler systems - Hanging cardboard, plastic, or fabric (e.g., tapestries, banners, and flags) on walls, ceilings, light fixtures, or fire sprinkler apparatus.
+- Smoking inside any residential space, this includes the use of electronic cigarettes - Open flames - Draping or placing objects, including fabric, over lighting fixtures, smoke detectors, or fire sprinkler systems - Hanging cardboard, plastic, or fabric (e.g., tapestries, banners, and flags) on walls, ceilings, light fixtures, or fire sprinkler apparatus.
 Posters on walls can't exceed 25% of the total wall surface. - Hanging stringed lights on the exterior of buildings without the advance, expressed, written consent of the Office of Residential Life.
-Inside residence halls, students may use up to three strands of stringed lights per room; all stringed lights must be UL-approved. - Wrapping or placing wires or stringed lights in the area of beds - Lending keys to others, copying keys, possession of keys that are not authorized for your use - Water fights, ball playing, bike riding, or similar activities that may harm persons or property - Storage of bicycles in stairwells, halls, or rooms - Storage of personal items such as sports bags/equipment, furniture, or suitcases in staircases or halls - Throwing any things into or out of windows - Altering, tampering, or dismantling any door closure or propping open any exterior door - · Cooking food in individual rooms - Solicitation of goods or services, except Southern University at New Orleans students who have received prior approval from the Office of Student Affairs - Painting, wallpapering or similarly decorating individual rooms or common areas unless prior permission is given by the Office of Residential Life and Facilities Management - Repair any damages or replace or replace light bulbs in ceiling fixtures that have not been provided by the Facilities staff
+Inside residence halls, students may use up to three strands of stringed lights per room; all stringed lights must be UL-approved. - Wrapping or placing wires or stringed lights in the area of beds - Lending keys to others, copying keys, possession of keys that are not authorized for your use - Water fights, ball playing, bike riding, or similar activities that may cause harm to persons or property - Storage of bicycles in stairwells, halls, or rooms

-- Removal, destruction, disassembling, or altering of any furniture in a room - Removing screens from windows - · Installing wall partitions or paneling - · Modifying or tampering with circuit breakers or any part of the electrical system - Installing and subscribing to a cable or satellite TV provider - Installing personal locks or chains on doors or windows - Sleeping in public areas of the residence halls by residents or guests - Entering the Quarry pond this includes wading, swimming, and ice skating - Vehicle maintenance on University property
+- Storage of personal items such as sports bags/equipment, furniture, or suitcases in stairwells or halls - Throwing any items into or out of windows - Altering, tampering, or dismantling any door closure or propping open any exterior door - Cooking food in individual rooms (other than in micro fridges) - Solicitation of goods or services, except by Southern University at New Orleans students who have received prior approval from the Office of Student Affairs - Painting, wallpapering, or similarly decorating individual rooms or common areas, unless prior approval is given by the Office of Residential Life and Facilities Management - Repairing any damages or the removal or replacement of light bulbs in ceiling fixtures that have not been provided by the Facilities staff - Removal, destruction, disassembling, or altering of any furniture in a room - Removing screens from windows - Installing wall partitions or paneling - Modifying or tampering with circuit breakers or any part of the electrical system - Installing and subscribing to a cable or satellite TV provider - Installing personal locks or chains on doors or windows - Sleeping in public areas of the residence halls by residents and/or guests - Entering the Quarry pond this includes wading, swimming, and ice skating - Vehicle maintenance on University property